JonAbrams/SpaceAce/README.md

 **What's the difference between a state and a space?**

 Think of state as an object with a bunch of values.
-A space contains that state, but provides a few handy methods meant to interact with it.
-So if you're in a component that doesn't need to change the state's contents, nor does it need to spawn subspaces, then you don't need to give it a space, you can just give it the state.
+A space contains that state, but provides a few handy methods meant for interacting with it.
+So if you're in a component that just needs to read from the state, then you don't need to give it a space, you can just give it the state.
+If that component needs to also update the state or spawn sub-spaces, then pass it the space.

 **How do I add middleware like in Redux?**